Rmazze/MIS_Project/README.md

 - Always specigy the backend lib on the configuration
 - Since we are working async the celery call will be celery -A app.celery worker --loglevel=info --pool threads
-- If you are using this repo on a Pi4 remember to install pandas not through pip but through apt with <sudo apt-get install python-pandas>
+- If you are using this repo on a Pi4 remember to install pandas not through pip but through apt with 'sudo apt-get install python-pandas'
 - on the pi to run the redis server use <sudo systemctl enable /lib/systemd/system/redis-server.service>
 - <python3 app.py --host=0.0.0.0> if it needs to be seen outside localhost
 \\\